cdeimert/qncmbe/README.md

 - `cell_usage_tracking` allows you to estimate effusion cell element consumption over time by examining the cell temperature history.
 - `data_export` provides functions for gathering data from various computers in the QNC-MBE lab.
 Particularly aimed at collecting data after growths.
 - `graded_alloys` provides functions for growing graded alloys with MBE.
 (Particularly in AlGaAs -- creating smoothly-graded alloys by varying the Al cell temperature as a function of time.)
-- `normalization` provides functions for normalizing units.
-Can be useful when doing calculations mixing eV, kg, cm, nm, etc.
 - `plotting` just makes `matplotlib` look a little nicer, in my opinion.
 (In the future, it could be extended to help follow journal guidelines.)
 - `refl_fit` includes tools fitting reflectance oscillations during MBE growth
 - `refl_sim` includes a simple transfer matrix simulator for calculating reflectance oscillations vs time.